Skip to contents

 • POS: position

-• REF / ALT: reference and alternate alleles
+• ALT: alternate allele

-• RD / AD: counts for reference and alternate alleles
+• AD: count for alternate allele

 • DP: total depth